 Professor David Thorburn

 For more information on Prof David Thorburn and Dr Sue's work please visit the Australian Mitochondrial Disease Foundation website.
+You can also look up the Murdoch Childrens Research Institute website for more information on Mitochondrial Disease.

 It is with extreme gratitude that we are delighted to announce that, thanks to your generosity, we have been able to raise over $40,000 so far.